intel-aero/packages/README.md

 ### Individual packages

-You can build individual patches by executing:
+You can build individual packages by executing:

 ```
 ./scripts/build-pkg.sh PACKAGE-NAME